 Nancy J. Preis joined the staff of Opera in the Ozarks in 2015 as General Director.

 She holds a Ph.D. in Accounting and Finance from the University of Michigan and has had a varied career in both academia and business.
-Her passion is opera, however, and she currently serves as the chief financial officer, marketing manager and occasional costume manager with the St. Petersburg Opera Company in Florida.
+She was for 10 years the chief financial officer and marketing head for St. Petersburg Opera in Florida.

 She was an associate professor at the Graduate School of Business of Columbia University in New York City.
 She was subsequently a vice president of Kleinwort Benson N.A., a British merchant banking company.
 She was part of leveraged buyout team and specialized in middle market investment analysis.
 She moved to Florida to take over the management of a small electric motor company.
 Through acquisitions, she put together a group of specialty manufacturing companies.
 The companies design and manufacture components for transportation, industrial, medical and military applications.
 She grew those companies to nearly 150 employees with revenues in excess of $15 million (from $200,000 at the time of her hiring) before retiring from the business in 2016.